apennisi/faster_rcnn/README.md

 ```

-<strong>IMPORTANT: </strong> if you test several configuration please delete each time the folder "cache" inside "data"
+<strong>IMPORTANT: </strong> if you test several configurations please delete each time the folder "cache" inside "data"

 ## Demo